 Skip to main content

-Minimus standard images are distroless and minimal, but sometimes it can be helpful to customize images to your exact needs.
-Create your own private image to simplify Dockerfiles, reduce overhead for dev teams, and streamline processes.
+Customize Minimus standard images using Creator to meet your team’s exact needs.
+Minimus private images can help you simplify Dockerfiles, install private certificate bundles, and more to reduce overhead for dev teams and streamline processes.
 Minimus maintains a private image as any standard Minimus image with daily builds and package updates, to keep the private image fresh and free of vulnerabilities (whenever patches and updates are available).

 Creating a private image